Clifford quantum cellular automata from topological quantum field theories and invertible subalgebras: Introduction

 \subsection{Organization of the paper}

 This paper is organized as follows.
-Section~\ref{sec:cohomology_tools} reviews the necessary background on simplicial (co)homology, higher cup products, and the polynomial formalism, and introduces the notations and conventions used throughout this work.
-Section~\ref{sec:3d_examples} constructs the $3+1$D $\mathbb{Z}_2$ and $\mathbb{Z}_p$ QCAs from the TQFT approach, and determines their orders.
-In Section~\ref{sec:Z2_Zp_higher_QCA_TQFT}, we generalize the construction to $\mathbb{Z}_2$ QCAs in $(2l+1)+1$D and to $\mathbb{Z}_p$ QCAs in $(4l-1)+1$D, establishing their periodicities in spatial dimensions.
-Section~\ref{sec:ISA} develops the ISA framework, first in $2+1$D and then in higher dimensions, including $\mathbb{Z}_2$ ISAs in $(2l+1)$D and $\mathbb{Z}_p$ ISAs in $(4l-2)+1$D, and demonstrates their consistency with the TQFT construction.
-Section~\ref{sec: Algebraic formalism for Clifford QCA} reformulates Clifford QCAs in terms of band-diagonal symplectic matrices, connects them to algebraic $K$-theory, and demonstrates that two Clifford QCAs are equivalent when they disentangle the same stabilizer group.
+Sec.~\ref{sec:cohomology_tools} reviews the necessary background on simplicial (co)homology, higher cup products, and the polynomial formalism, and introduces the notations and conventions used throughout this work.
+Sec.~\ref{sec:3d_examples} constructs the $3{+}1$D $\mathbb{Z}_2$ and $\mathbb{Z}_p$ QCAs from the TQFT approach, and determines their orders.
+In Sec.~\ref{sec:Z2_Zp_higher_QCA_TQFT}, we generalize the construction to $\mathbb{Z}_2$ QCAs in $(2l{+}1){+}1$D and to $\mathbb{Z}_p$ QCAs in $(4l{-}1){+}1$D, establishing their periodicities in spatial dimensions.
+Sec.~\ref{sec:ISA} develops the ISA framework, first in $2{+}1$D and then in higher dimensions, including $\mathbb{Z}_2$ ISAs in $(2l{+}1)$D and $\mathbb{Z}_p$ ISAs in $(4l{-}2){+}1$D, which is consistent with the TQFT construction. {\change In Sec.~\ref{Sec: Equivalence of QCAs Constructed from TQFTs and ISAs}, we rigorously establish the equivalence between the $3{+}1$D QCAs obtained from the TQFT and ISA constructions by explicitly comparing their associated skew-Hermitian forms.
+We also present a cup-product analysis of the boundary algebra, which admits a natural extension to higher dimensions. } Sec.~\ref{sec: Algebraic formalism for Clifford QCA} reformulates Clifford QCAs in terms of band-diagonal symplectic matrices, connects them to bounded algebraic $K$-theory of Pedersen and Weibel, and demonstrates that two Clifford QCAs are equivalent when they disentangle the same stabilizer group.
+We anticipate that this formalism may be useful in future work.

 Technical details and background material are collected in the appendices.
-Appendix~\ref{app: Review of the Laurent polynomial formalism} reviews the Laurent polynomial formalism, Appendix~\ref{app:highercuphypercube} summarizes higher cup products on hypercubes, and Appendix~\ref{app: Polynomial formalism for Clifford QCA} presents an explicit polynomial representation of the ``3-fermion'' QCA in $5+1$D.
+Appendix~\ref{app: Review of the Laurent polynomial formalism} reviews the Laurent polynomial formalism, and Appendix~\ref{app:highercuphypercube} summarizes higher cup products on hypercubes. {\change Appendix~\ref{app: Explicit matrices for the 3-fermion-type QCA} lists the matrix representations of the $3$-fermion-type QCAs in $3{+}1$D and $5{+}1$D. }

 By providing explicit constructions that are general across dimensions, together with a comprehensive algebraic analysis, we aim for this work to serve both as a practical toolkit for quantum information applications, such as Floquet engineering in interacting many-body systems, and as a step toward a unified classification of locality-preserving unitaries.